Incorporating a company

 3. Gather information you need

-Once you've reserved a company name, you can continue registering your company.
+Once you have reserved a company name, you can continue registering your company.

 At this point it can be useful to: